 How to apply

-- Section 3: Current and past research and future plans for the fellowship (use up to about 1500 words and a couple of figures, plus any references, to provide a detailed description of your current and proposed research)
+- Section 3: Current and past research and future plans for the Fellowship (use up to about 1500 words and a couple of figures, plus any references, to provide a detailed description of your current and proposed research.)

 What happens after the application has been received?